serverlessworkflow/specification/specification/README.md

 "Hola John Michaels!"
 ```

-Note that in case of multiple actions with each containing an 'actionDataFilter', you must be careful for their results
+Note that in case of multiple actions with each containing an "actionDataFilter", you must be careful for their results
 not to overwrite each other after actions complete and their results are added to the state data.
 Also note that in case of parallel execution of actions, the results of only those that complete before the state
 transitions to the next one or ends workflow execution (end state) can be considered to be added to the state data.

 #### Workflow data output

-Once a workflow instance reaches an end state (where the 'end' parameter is defined) and the workflow finishes its execution
+Once a workflow instance reaches an end state (where the "end" parameter is defined) and the workflow finishes its execution
 the data output of that result state becomes the workflow data output.
 This output can be logged or indexed depending on the
 implementation details.

 In order to define the structure of expected workflow data output you can use the workflow
-'dataOutputSchema' property.
+"dataOutputSchema" property.
 This property allows you to link to a [JSON Schema](https://json-schema.org/) definition
 that describes the expected workflow data output.
 This can be used for documentation purposes or implementations may
 decide to strictly enforce it.